hristovs/FYP/README.md

 	```
 This will run the emulator with NLSR security enabled which is just one of many
 security schemes that can be implemented.
 That one is the default one.

+Adding these before net.start() is important as node "root" would then be assigned an IP automatically.
+Re-install Mini-NDN by issuing the following command in the mini-ndn folder:

+    sudo ./install.sh -i